 Biggest Betting Cities In Mississippi

->

-> Jackson is the capital of Mississippi and while there are no professional teams in the state there are two powerhouse college athletic programs located close by.
-The Ole Miss Rebels and the Mississippi State Bulldogs both have athletic programs and play such sports as football, baseball, basketball, softball, wrestling and more.
+Jackson is the capital of Mississippi and while there are no professional teams in the state there are two powerhouse college athletic programs located close by.
+The Ole Miss Rebels and the Mississippi State Bulldogs both have athletic programs and play such sports as football, baseball, basketball, softball, wrestling, and more.

->

-> Jackson residents can bet on these events with the use of offshore sportsbooks.
+Jackson residents can bet on these events with the use of offshore sportsbooks.
 Domestic sportsbooks are now operating at some of the casinos in Mississippi since the PASPA act has been repealed.

->

-> Biloxi was one of the first two towns to start accepting sports bets in Mississippi.
-The town attracts tourism with its southern Mississippi flare, sandy white beaches, and multiple entertainment options usually provided by the casinos.
+Biloxi was one of the first two towns to start accepting sports bets in Mississippi.
+The town attracts tourists with its southern Mississippi flare, sandy white beaches, and multiple entertainment options usually provided by the casinos.
 Residents and visitors can partake in casino gambling and now place legal sports bets at those casinos.

->

-> For further information check out our Biloxi sports betting guide.
+For further information check out our Biloxi sports betting guide.

 Tunica is a north-west Mississippi town with a striving casino community located just outside the city limits.
 There are currently 9 casinos operating along the Mississippi River, most of which has already incorporated legal sports betting into their facilities.
 Due to Tunica's geographical location, most casinos offer sports betting to tourists from neighboring states such as Arkansas, Tennessee, Alabama, and others.